 Our goal is to create a totally new approach to local publishing, using the latest technology – and some of the oldest, too – as a means to connect people and promote all the good things that happen in the London Borough of Camden.

-We feel that the Covid crisis, and the difficult times ahead, mean there’s never been greater need for a collaborative and democratic form of locally-focused media.
+We feel that the Covid crisis has demonstrated there’s never been greater need for a collaborative and democratic form of locally-focused storytelling.